cisagov/ScubaGear/README.md

 - `PowerShell` contains the code used to export the configuration settings from the M365 tenant and orchestrate the entire process from export through evaluation to report.
 The main PowerShell module manifest `SCuBA.psd1` is located in the PowerShell folder.
 - `Rego` holds the `.rego` files.
 Each Rego file audits against the desired state for each product, per the SCuBA M365 secure configuration baseline documents.
 - `Testing` contains code that is used during the development process to unit test Rego policies.

-## Project License

-Unless otherwise noted, this project is distributed under the Creative Commons Zero license.
-With developer approval, contributions may be submitted with an alternate compatible license.
-If accepted, those contributions will be listed herein with the appropriate license.

 ## Troubleshooting